American (RuPaul's Drag Race)

-"American" is the twelfth episode of the tenth season of RuPaul's Drag Race.
+"American" is the twelfth episode of the tenth season of the American television series RuPaul's Drag Race.
+It originally aired on June 14, 2018.
+The episode's main challenge tasks the contestants with writing, recording, and performing choreography to original verses to RuPaul's song "American".
 Todrick Hall is a guest judge and choreographer.
-He coaches the remaining four contestants for the main challenge, who are tasked with writing, recording, and performing original versus to RuPaul's song "American" (from her 2017 studio album of the same name).
+No contestant is eliminated from the competition, making the four remaining contestants finalists.